Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 ***Lǐ Chenguang***

-“Still no contact with Beijing?”
+"Still no contact with Beijing?"

-“No…you were right, it seems.”
+"No…you were right, it seems."

-“Good thing too, or we’d all be facing arrest soon.”
+"Good thing too, or we’d all be facing arrest soon."

 Chenguang nodded grimly, but really things had played out exactly as she foresaw.
 From the moment the Russians invaded Kazakhstan, she’d seen the shape of the future as clearly as watching the arc of a ball.